HsuMonA/freecodecamp/back-end-development-and-apis/timestamp-microservice/README.md

 # Timestamp Microservice

+Microservice API accepting a valid date and returning a Unix and a UTC timestamp.
+Built with Node.js and Express.

-This is the code for the Timestamp Microservice project.
+Here is the code for the "Timestamp Microservice" project, one of the required projects to earn the certification for [Back End Development and APIs](https://www.freecodecamp.org/learn/back-end-development-and-apis).

 Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice